manyworldss/Rapheal-Portfolio/README.md

 Rapheal Suber Portfolio

-This is the personal portfolio website for Rapheal Suber, a UX Designer and Developer.
+This is the personal portfolio website for Rapheal Suber, a UX Researcher and Developer.
 Ideally viewed on desktop but fully responsive for mobile devices.

 Technological Stack